 The brushed stainless steel handle stays cool during stovetop cooking, and for easy cleaning, the pan is dishwasher safe.

-This Korean-style grill pan is designed for tabletop cooking, using a portable burner (not included).
+This Korean-inspired grill pan is designed for tabletop cooking, using a portable burner (not included).
 Made from heavy-gauge aluminum with a nonstick surface and a unique swirled channel design, you can use this to make all of your Korean barbecue favorites from thinly sliced beef to hearty pork belly.

 The dome-shaped bottom drains fats away from the food and a hole in the pan drains the fat completely, but you’ll need to make sure you’ve got a small cup or bowl ready to catch the drippings.